The Ultimate Guide Of Things To Do In Parris Island

 We borrowed items from Lending Locker when we moved here last November.
 They have the basics: Cots, pots, pans, cooking utensils, cutting boards, silverware, plates, cups, and small appliances.

-Facebook Groups To Join
+Facebook Groups & Pages To Follow

 - ITT/All Points Travel